 - Wash apple and sweet potato in running water well.
 Then peel the skin off from apple and sweet potato with a peeler.
 Then chop them into equal size small cubes.
 Steam the chopped apple & sweet potato pieces in a steamer for 10 minutes.
 You can steam it with Idli steamer plate by adding a cup of water or pressure cook it with a cup of water for two whistles.
 For both steaming and blending, I use

 - Once the apple & sweet potato are steamed, it will be soft and transparent.
 Now blend it with little water to a smooth paste in a blender.

-- Try this puree with Red delicious & gala apple variety if your baby prefer sweetness in her food.
+Try this puree with Red delicious & gala apple variety if your baby prefers sweetness in her food.

 - When selecting sweet potatoes, choose the ones with less brown or soft spots.

-- You can mash it with fork instead of blending the apple and sweet potato.
+- You can mash it with a fork instead of blending the apple and sweet potato.

 - Always check with your pediatrician before introducing any new food.

 - Steaming is a healthy option for baby food than pressure cooking.
-So I prefer steaming using a Idli pot or steamer.
+So I prefer cooking using an Idli pot or steamer.